Are All Layers Created Equal?: Introduction

 \section{Introduction}

 Deep neural networks have been remarkably successful in many real world machine learning applications.
-In critical applications, distilled understanding of the systems can be as important as achieving the state-of-the-art performance.
+The practical success of excessively large networks cannot be explained by the classical wisdom of uniform convergence and learnability.
+In many critical applications, such as self-driving vehicles and automatic medical diagnostics, distilled understanding of the systems can be as important as achieving the state-of-the-art performance.
 One important question is on interpreting and explaining the decision function of trained networks.
 It is closely related to another important topic on networks' generalization and robustness under drifting or even adversarially perturbed data distribution.
 In this paper, we study how individual layers coordinate the computation in trained neural network models, and relate the empirical results to generalization and robustness properties.

 Theoretical research of the functions computed by neural networks dates back to the '80s.
-It is known that a neural network with a single (sufficiently wide) hidden layer is a universal approximator for continuous functions over compact domains~\citep{gybenko1989approximation,hornik1991approximation,anthony2009neural}.
+It is known that a neural network with a single (sufficiently wide) hidden layer is a universal approximator for continuous functions over compact domains~\citep{cybenko1989approximation, hornik1989multilayer, hornik1991approximation, devroye2013probabilistic, gyorfi2006distribution, anthony2009neural}.
 More recent research further examines whether \emph{deep} networks can have superior representation power than \emph{shallow} ones with the same number of units or edges~\citep{Pinkus:1999gk, Delalleau:2011vh, montufar2014number, pmlr-v49-telgarsky16, Shaham:2015uf, Eldan:2015uc, DBLP:journals/corr/MhaskarP16, rolnick2017power}.
 The capacity to represent arbitrary functions on finite samples is also extensively discussed \citep{hardt2016identity, zhang2016understanding, nguyen2018optimization, yun2018finite}.
 However, the constructions used in the aforementioned work for building networks approximating particular functions are typically ``artificial'' and are unlikely to be obtained by gradient-based learning algorithms.
-We focus instead on empirically studying the role different layers take in representing a learned function {\em post} gradient-based training.
+We focus instead on empirically studying, \emph{post}-training, the role different layers take in representing a learned function by gradient-based methods.